kzxian1201/belugaAsg/README.md

 ![beluga](image/FeatureFile.png)

-you can retrieve any tags from the above feature file to execute the desired test
+you can retrieve any tags from the above feature file to execute the desired test or you can use global tab **`"@JustEatTakeAwayAssessment"`** to execute all test cases at once

 Once after updating run configuration, RUN the project